How to self-host a Minecraft server on Linux with Paper

 sudo apt update

-sudo apt install openjdk-21-jre-headlessThat package name is an example for servers running a Paper build that still
+sudo apt install openjdk-21-jre-headlessThat package name is an example for Paper builds that still use Java 21.

 Verify again: